VirtualPlanetaryLaboratory/vplanet/examples/VenusWaterLoss/README.rst

    :width: 600px
    :align: center

 Evolution of the surface water content (left) and amount of oxygen absorbed by the surface (right) as a function of time for three different initial surface water inventories.
-The vertical dashed line is the Watson et al. (1981) :cite:`Watson81` timescale for the complete desiccation of Venus.
+The vertical dashed line is the `Watson et al.
+(1981) <https://ui.adsabs.harvard.edu/abs/1981Icar...48..150W/abstract>`_ timescale for the complete desiccation of Venus.

 To create the Bolmont scaling relationship figure
 -------------------